-Life is expensive, and it’s important to have access to your cash when you need it — even when the bank branches near you are all closed.
-If you have an account with Navy Federal Credit Union, you need to know what your ATM limits are and how you can get to your money.
-Here’s what you need to know about Navy Federal’s limits on withdrawals and deposits at ATMs.
+Life is expensive, and it’s essential to have access to your cash when you need it.
+If you have a Navy Federal Credit Union account, you should know its ATM limits and how to access your money.
+Read on for an overview of Navy Federal’s ATM withdrawal and deposit limits.

 The daily limit for Navy Federal cash withdrawals is $1,000 cash per day.
-This applies to any combination of Navy Federal ATMs, other ATMs and merchants that offer cash back.
+This limit applies to any combination of Navy Federal ATMs, other ATMs and merchants that allow cash back.

 What Is the Maximum Deposit Limit for Navy Federal ATMs?

-You can deposit up to $10,000 per day at any Navy Federal or CO-OP Network ATM.
-This includes both cash and check.
+You can deposit up to $10,000 daily at any Navy Federal or Co-op Network ATM.
+This includes both cash and checks.
 For cash or checks totaling more than $10,000, stop by a Navy Federal branch and deposit using the teller line or drive-thru.
 If you just have checks, you can use the mobile deposit feature of the Navy Federal app to deposit up to 10 checks totaling no more than $50,000 per business day.

 How Quickly Are My Funds Available After Making a Deposit?

-The first $225 of your check deposit — whether at an ATM or in a branch — is available to withdraw for cash by the next business day after your deposit.
-The remaining balance of your deposit is available after the second business day.
-There are several factors that might delay the availability of a check deposit, such as depositing more than $5,525 in one day or having multiple overdrafts on your account within the previous six months.
+The first $225 of your check deposit — whether at a Navy Federal ATM or in a branch — is available to withdraw for cash by the next business day after your deposit.
+Your remaining deposit balance is available by the second business day.
+Some factors might delay the availability of a check deposit, so be sure the funds have cleared before spending to avoid overdrafts if you don’t have overdraft protection.

 Cash deposits at Navy Federal ATMs are available immediately for cash withdrawals and by the second business day for other purposes.